 Liebeskind says the tree topper is inspired by the beauty of starlight but it reminds me of a mace or a medieval torture instrument.
 There’s a round ball which is the source of light and 70 spiky light bulbs with the millions of crystals on it.

 As per usual, there will be a Swarovski crystal ornaments pop-up store selling the usual Swarovski crystal Christmas ornaments including the Swarovski annual edition ornament.

 We now have 12 of the Swarovski crystal Christmas ornaments – one Swarovski snowflake for every year of their life and an extra one for when they were in utero.

-I have put them on a Scandinavian-inspired wooden Christmas tree so that they can show off their crystal sparkle to full effect.
+I have put them on a Scandinavian-inspired wooden Christmas tree so that the Swarovski ornaments can show off their crystal sparkle to full effect.

 Limited Edition Swarovski Crystal Snowflakes

 The Swarovski snowflake ornaments every year are limited edition and comes with the year etched on a silver tag.
-They sell out every year but you can find them on resale from previous years on sites like Amazon.
+The Swarovski Christmas ornaments sell out every year but you can find them on resale from previous years on sites like Amazon.